IDNI/TML/README.md

 most logic or database languges in which the output may be more flexible than whole tables.

 *Remark: A TML program has a fixed number of relation symbols which are the ones mentioned explicitly in the program, as the language deliberately offers no means to dynamically create new relations.
 Therefore per program one can define a fixed number of input and output relations.*

-## Combining Programs

-*On this section we follow terminology from [1]*

-The input-output design in the last section yields natural means of composing rograms.
-The input which is a starting condition for the PFP iteration can be the output of another TML program.
-It would mean to run the first program, and then run the second program with the output of the first's.
-Apparently, this might not end with a PFP program, as we will have two loops instead of one.
-But turns out it is possible to combine two PFP programs into one program indeed.
-This is referred in the literature as the Transitivity property of PFP.

-First, we have to consider the case that the first program doesn't even have a fixed point, on which case the composition fails disregarding the second program.
-But we might be interested in cases where even if the first program fails, the second program continues with empty input.
-A program that always has a fixed point is called *totally defined*.

 ## Partial Evaluation (PE)